bruno-fs/genial/README.rst

 Acknowledgements
 ----------------

-I'd like to thank Marcelo Reis (msreis_) for suggesting the cool name o the library :D
+I'd like to thank Marcelo Reis (msreis_) for suggesting the cool name of this library :D

 .. _msreis: https://github.com/msreis